-They also have a store in The Hague, but in my opinion it’s not as nice as the one in Amsterdam.
+They also have a store in The Hague, but in my opinion, it’s not as nice as the one in Amsterdam.
 You can visit their website here.

 § Waterstone’s Amsterdam

 Waterstone’s bookstores are usually very cosy, and the one in Amsterdam makes no exception.
-What I like the most is that they have a reading corner, situated at the third floor, where you can rest and maybe read a book or a magazine.
+What I like the most is that they have a reading corner, situated on the third floor, where you can rest and maybe read a book or a magazine.